Taking Care of the Self

 It is about taking care of our health and wellbeing and of our families.
 It is also about finding ways to manage stressors in your life and taking care of your health.
 Self-care is about setting boundaries and taking time to take a break to refuel.

-In our daily lives, especially during the pandemic, taking care of ourselves is even more important.
+In our daily lives, taking care of ourselves is even more important.
 But how do we do it?
 How do we practice self-care when we experience many stressors in our lives and may be in survival mode?
 Like me, you may have typed this phrase into a search engine, hoping to find ideas of how to implement self-care in your life, especially after a long day or week.
 So I’ve come up with some ideas for you and everyone in your family.

 For parents, taking time for yourself may be difficult with work, school, errands, household chores, and taking care of children.
 I invite you to practice self-care with your children.
 This can be a great way to bond and teach your children how they can care for their health and well-being.